Sample app overviewEstimated reading time: 6 minutes

 This example is built around a web-based voting application that collects, tallies, and returns the results of votes (for cats and dogs, or other choices you specify).
 The voting app includes several services, each one running in its own container.
 We’ll deploy the app as a stack to introduce some new concepts surfaced in Compose Version 3, and also use swarm mode, which is cluster management and orchestration capability built into Docker Engine.

 If you haven’t yet downloaded Docker or installed it, go to Get Docker and grab Docker for your platform.
-You can follow along and run this example using Docker for Mac, Docker for Windows or Docker for Linux.
+You can follow along and run this example using Docker for Mac, Docker for Windows, Docker Toolbox, or Docker for Linux.

 What you’ll learn and do